Second-Order Constrained Dynamic Optimization: Constrained Differential Dynamic Programming

 Observe that $u_{k}, s_{k}$ and $\lambda_{k}$ are updated with different step sizes $\alpha_{s}$, $\alpha_{\lambda}\in(0,1]$.
 The values of $\alpha_{s}$ and $\alpha_{\lambda}$ are determined by the line search filter method so that they satisfy \eqref{eq:IP_fraction_to_boundary}.
 Although both merit function and filter-based line search approaches can be used in the IP method, the authors of the original work use a filter-based approach similar to the one of the popular IPOPT package \citep{Wachter2006IPOPT}.
 Here, a filter is formed by the sum of the violation of the constraint on the trajectory on one axis $\sum_{k=1}^{N}\norm{s_{k} +g_{k}}_{1}$, and the barrier cost $J - \mu\sum_{k=1}^{N}\sum_{i=1}^w\log[s_{k}]_{i}$ on the other axis.
 The upper bound of the line search for $\alpha_{s}$, denoted by $\alpha_{s}^{\text{max}}$ and the step size $\alpha_{\lambda}$ are given as

 for $k = 1\cdots N-1$.
 The step size for $\lambda$ is obtained without the line search because it does not affect the filter.
 Unfortunately, applying this rule to DDP is not as straightforward as applying a similar rule to IP for static problems due to the existence of feedback terms in DDP.
 Because search directions are defined via the linear feedback equations in DDP as \eqref{eq:IP_DDP_update_lawconda}, $\alpha_{\lambda}$ is affected by $\alpha_{s}$ through $\delta x_{k}$.
 In the original work, without setting the max. values of each $\alpha$ s, the line search is performed with a common parameter for $\alpha_{s}$ and $\alpha_{\lambda}$, making the line search unnecessarily conservative.
 This is because each step size is affected by that of the paired variable.
 To alleviate this problem, we propose applying the rule with different $\alpha$ for $s$ and $\lambda$ as in the original formulation of the IP method.
 We first find $\alpha_{s}^{\rm{max}}$ using dynamics.
 Since there is no closed-form solution for $\alpha_{s}^{\rm{max}}$, we rely on a line search to find $\alpha_{s}^{\rm{max}}$.
 Next, the line search filter is performed, setting $\alpha_{s}^{\rm{max}}$ as the upper bound.
 Inside of this line search, the inner line search for $\alpha_{\lambda}$ is also performed, using $\delta x_{k}$ generated with $\alpha_{s}$ from the outer line search.
 The IP DDP algorithm used in section \ref{sec:experiments} is implemented with this modified line search filter.
+Finally, we note that the feasibility restoration mechanism explained in \ref{subsec:IP} is not implemented with DDP.